 Changes to Tax Laws and Regulations.
 The rules dealing with federal income taxation are subject to revision by the U.S. Congress, the IRS and the Treasury, and statutory changes, new regulations, revisions to existing regulations and revised interpretations of established concepts are issued frequently.
-In particular, technical corrections legislation and implementing regulations may be enacted or promulgated in response to the Tax Cuts and Jobs Act of 2017.
-In addition, legislation, regulations and other guidance has been enacted to respond to the COVID-19 pandemic, including the 2020 CARES Act, and further legislative enactments and other IRS or Treasury action is possible.
-We cannot assure you that a change in law, including the possibility of major tax legislation in 2022 or later, possibly with retroactive application, will not alter significantly the tax considerations (including applicable tax rates) that we describe herein.
+In particular, additional legislation, implementing regulations, and other guidance may be enacted or promulgated with respect to the Tax Cuts and Jobs Act of 2017, the 2020 CARES Act, and other recent legislation.
+We cannot assure you that a change in law, including the possibility of major tax legislation in 2024 or later, possibly with retroactive application, will not alter significantly the tax considerations (including applicable tax rates) that we describe herein.
 No prediction can be made as to the likelihood of passage of new tax legislation or other provisions, or the direct or indirect effect on us and our shareholders.
 Revisions to tax laws and interpretations of these laws could adversely affect our ability to qualify and be taxed as a REIT, as well as the tax or other consequences of an investment in our common shares.